FAQ for Canvas cybersecurity incident

 Was any CU Boulder data exposed?

-Instructure has shared that a limited amount of CU Boulder data was exposed but said there is no evidence that passwords, financial data, government IDs, or dates of birth were compromised.
+Instructure has shared that a limited amount of CU Boulder data was exposed but said there is no evidence that personal information, passwords, financial data, government IDs, or dates of birth were compromised.

 Is Canvas safe to use now?